NuGetPackageExplorer/NuGetPackageExplorer/README.md

 ## Current development state / looking for developers

-Currently NPE isn't activly developed, but we do accept (not too large) pull requests (PR).
+Currently NPE isn't actively developed, but we do accept (not too large) pull requests (PR).

-If you like to help, please check the Github [issues](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer/issues).
-If you like to contribute more structurally, we would be happy to add you to our team!
+If you'd like to help, please check the GitHub [issues](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer/issues).
+If you'd like to contribute more structurally, we would be happy to add you to our team!

 ## Issues